devrandom/btc-papers/aux-pow.md

 ### Aux POW intermediate block

-Auxiliary POW blocks are introduced between normal blocks.
+Auxiliary POW blocks are introduced between normal blocks - i.e. the chain alternates between the two POWs.
 Each aux-POW block points to the previous normal block and contains transactions just like a normal block.
 Each normal block points to the previous aux-POW block and must contain all transactions from the aux-POW block.
 Block space is not increased.

 The new intermediate block and the pointers are introduced via a soft-fork restriction.